TodorYBorisov/Boats4U-App-React/README.md

 The project employs a well-organized structure to improve maintainability and simplify navigation.
 Here's a concise summary outlining the primary directories and their intended functions:

     - /client: houses the frontend application developed using React
-        - /src: directory encompasses React components, styles, and the application's logic
+        - /src: directory encompasses React components, hooks, services, context and application's logic
     - /server: directory contains the backend components of the application

 ![Architecture](client/public/assets/screenshots/architecture.png)